BonnieCSE/SISTR/README.md

 * `sistr/`: Contains scripts to run SISTR

 # Pipline
+1. Preprocessing:
-1. Preprocessing step: Simulate allele frequencies using mutation model, selection model, forward simulation algorithm and generate lookup tables used later in SISTR.
+Simulate allele frequencies using mutation model, selection model, forward simulation algorithm and generate lookup tables used later in SISTR.
 See `simulations/`

 2. SISTR: